ShaoruChen/ShaoruChen.github.io/_pages/about.md

 You can find my CV [here](/files/Shaoru_Chen_CV.pdf) and contact me at **shaoruchen at microsoft dot com**.
 If you are interested in my research or want to collaborate, please feel free to reach me!

 ## About my research
+My research focuses on developing scalable and efficient verification, optimization, and learning tools for safe control of complex nonlinear and learning-enabled systems with formal guarantees.
 My long-term research goal is to make AI-enabled autonomous systems work safely and reliably in the real world.
 To achieve this, I believe in the following roadmap: First, develop scalable and efficient tools to analyze the safety/reliability of learning-enabled systems.
 Then, use the safety/reliability metrics to orchestrate the design of all learning modules in the autonomy stack until a desirable level of guarantee is satisfied.

 Following this route, my research has been focused on